Ed Sheeran Reveals That He Lost 50 Pounds By Eliminating One Thing From His Diet

 “I never really saw anything other than a hotel room, a venue and a bar [while touring], so I wanted to go traveling properly,” Sheeran said during the radio interview.
 “No one really cares about me in Japan.
 There are like two people that like me in Japan…I specifically picked places that I wasn’t really liked.”

 During his travels, Sheeran said he went white water rafting, swimming with sharks, and bungee jumping.
-In addition to visiting Japan, Sheeran traveled to Ghana, Iceland and Australia.
+In addition to visiting Japan, Sheeran traveled to Ghana, Iceland, and Australia.

 “I wanted to see the actual country.
 I went to Ghana, spent like a month in Ghana, which was nice.
 Spent like two weeks in Iceland.
 Australia…I went to places I wanted to go to…”